Teacher, ANC President-General, 1956 Treason Trialist, banned person and Nobel Peace Prize winner

 In December 1956 he was included in the treason arrests, but was released with 60 others in late 1957 after the pre-trial examination.
 He was subsequently called as a witness for the defence and was testifying in Pretoria on the day of the Sharpeville shooting in 1960.
 He enjoyed a period of relative freedom between his release at the end of 1957 and May 1959, when a new ban confined him to the Lower Tugela district for five years.

 During this lapse in restrictions, he made a number of highly publicised speeches to whites and mixed audiences, climaxed by a tour of the Western Cape.
 His polished speeches and balanced appeals for reason in race relations earned him the praise of many whites.
 Reactions were not all sympathetic.
 At one meeting in Pretoria he was assaulted and knocked off the platform by a group of young Afrikaners.

-Luthuli's surname is very often spelled Luthuli, as it is in his autobiography, which was prepared for publication by non-vernacular-speaking friends.
-However, Luthuli himself preferred another spelling and signed his name without the 'h'.
+Chief Luthuli's surname is very often spelt Lutuli, as it is in his autobiography, which was prepared for publication by non-vernacular-speaking friends.
+However, Chief Luthuli himself preferred another spelling and signed his name without the 'h'.
 While noting this, in order to facilitate internet searches, where the more widespread spelling of ‘Luthuli’ is more likely to be used, the spelling in the text above has not adhered to Luthuli’s preference.
-Mary Benson in her biography notes that Luthuli, although christened Albert John, preferred his Zulu name Mvumbi, which means continuous rain.
+Mary Benson in her biography notes that Chief Luthuli, although christened Albert John, preferred his Zulu name Mvumbi, which means continuous rain.